pulp-platform/pulpissimo/README.md

 bit-manipulation instructions, MAC operations, support fixed-point operations, packed-SIMD instructions and the dot product.
 It has been designed to increase the energy efficiency of in ultra-low-power signal processing applications.
-RISCY implementes a subset of the 1.9 privileged specification.
+RISCY implementes a subset of the 1.10 privileged specification.
+It includes an optional PMP and the possibility to have a subset of the USER MODE.
+RISCY implement the RISC-V Debug spec 0.13.
 Further information about the core can be found at http://ieeexplore.ieee.org/abstract/document/7864441/ and in the documentation of the IP.

-zero-riscy is an in-order, single-issue core with 2 pipeline stages and it has full support for the base integer instruction set (RV32I) and compressed instructions (RV32C).
+Ibex, formely zero-riscy, is an in-order, single-issue core with 2 pipeline stages and it has full support for the base integer instruction set (RV32I) and compressed instructions (RV32C).
 It can be configured to have multiplication instruction set extension (RV32M) and the reduced number of registers extension (RV32E).
-It has been designed to target ultra-low-power and ultra-low-area constraints. zero-riscy implementes a subset of the 1.9 privileged specification.
+It has been originally designed at ETH to target ultra-low-power and ultra-low-area constraints.
+Ibex is now part of the LowRISC non-profit community.
+It implementes a subset of the 1.11 privileged specification and the RISC-V Debug spec 0.13.
 Further information about the core can be found at http://ieeexplore.ieee.org/document/8106976/ and in the documentation of the IP.